tonyhschu/manifold-cad-live-preview/DEVELOPMENT.md

 ```

 **Note**: You only need to do this once, or when you clean your npm cache/node_modules.

+**Why npm links?** This setup makes `test-v3-development` behave exactly like an end user's project would - it resolves `@manifold-studio/wrapper` and `@manifold-studio/configurator` as if they were installed from npm, but gets the latest local development versions.

 ### �🚀 **Quick Start (Most Common)**